maxhoesel/bird-cogs/README.md

 # bird-cogs

-Currently only contains a single cog, `aaa`.
+Currently only contains a single cog, `aaa`, which adds various commands to make the bot go, well, aaa.
 I might add more in the future